launchscout/nku/classes/2-21/2-21-assignment.md

 1. When any user visits the student index page, they see a link to view all attendances

-2. On the attendances index page, a any user can click on a student's name to view attendances for that student only
+2. On the attendances index page, a user can click on a student's name to view attendances for that student only

-3. Clicking a link displays the attendances index page with a list of attendances for only that student
+3. Clicking a link displays the attendances index page with a list of attendances for that student only